rh-telco-tigers/ocpcfbuild/README.md

 **UPDATE the "int" loadbalancer and REMOVE the bootstrap node**

-32.  get a copy of the master.ign from https://api-int.cfbuild.example.com:22623/config/master
-33.  update worker.ign version to 3.1.0
-35.  upload to s3
-36.  aws s3 cp worker.ign s3://cfbuild-dtxlg-infra/worker.ign --acl public-read
-37.  update worker.json with new securtiyGroup ID
+32.  update worker.json with new securtiyGroup ID
-38.  update worker.json with new IAM Profile
+33.  update worker.json with new IAM Profile
-39.  update CertificateAuthority entry
+34.  update CertificateAuthority entry
-40.  cd cf
+35.  cd cf
 NOTE:  If you want to have your workers on mulitple subnets/AZ be sure to create multiple "worker.json" files and update the subnets for each.
-43. aws cloudformation create-stack --stack-name cfbuildint-worker0 /\
+36.  aws cloudformation create-stack --stack-name cfbuildint-worker0 /\
      --template-body file://worker.yaml /\
      --parameters file://worker.json
-44. aws cloudformation create-stack --stack-name cfbuildint-worker1 /\
+37.  aws cloudformation create-stack --stack-name cfbuildint-worker1 /\
      --template-body file://worker.yaml /\
      --parameters file://worker.json
-45. aws cloudformation create-stack --stack-name cfbuildint-worker2 /\
+38.  aws cloudformation create-stack --stack-name cfbuildint-worker2 /\
      --template-body file://worker.yaml /\
      --parameters file://worker.json
-46. cd ..
+39.  cd ..

 **UPDATE the "ingress" loadbalancer and ADD the worker nodes created**

-47. export KUBECONFIG=$(pwd)/install/auth/kubeconfig
+40. export KUBECONFIG=$(pwd)/install/auth/kubeconfig
-48. oc get nodes
+41. oc get nodes
-49. oc get csr
+42. oc get csr
-50. oc adm certificate approve <csr_name>
+43. oc adm certificate approve <csr_name>
-51. repeat steps 45 and 50 again (you will need to approve certs 2x for each worker node)
+44. repeat steps 45 and 50 again (you will need to approve certs 2x for each worker node)
-52. openshift-install wait-for install-complete --dir=install
+45. openshift-install wait-for install-complete --dir=install

 Access Console from: